distributedlife/pfb2/readme.md

 - Add translation in: See the English, remember the language and how to say it.
 - Add sentences in.
 A sentence is included if you know all the words in the sentence.
 If there is a sentence to add, it is added.
 If there are none, we add a new word
-- Number of reviews pending on the review page